meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

   * The revision body.
   * The timestamp of the revision date.
   * The ID of the user that authored the revision.
-* An aliases subdocument, containing:
-  * The title of the alias.
-  * The ID of the user that added the alias.
-  * The timestamp of when the alias was added.
 * A tags subdocument, containing:
   * The tag name.
   * The ID of the user that added the tag.